fossas/fossa-cli/docs/references/strategies/languages/gradle/gradle.md

 Note that, targets are denoted in following format `type@path:target`.
 For example `gradle@./::utilities`:

+Note: gradle attaches leading colons to submodules, so the utilities submodule here is referenced by ":utilities"
 ```
 gradle  @           ./      :         :utilities
 ------ ---          ---    ---        -----------